 Plan Signature Required

-Once a participant has completed the request, if doing so online, TIAA's system rules will ensure that the request is conveyed to UUA Retirement Plan staff for review and authorization.
+Once TIAA has received a participant's request, TIAA's system rules ensure that the request is conveyed to UUA Retirement Plan staff for review and authorization.
 UUA staff help to verify dates of service with the local employers to support request authorizations.
 They also apply an attestation when applicable, related to the unique retired clergy-tax-treatment available under IRS rules.

 For related information about distributions upon retirement, also review Upon Retirement.